tsuru/tsuru/docs/using/install-client.rst

 For more details on taps, check `homebrew documentation
 <https://github.com/Homebrew/homebrew/wiki/brew-tap>`_.

-**NOTE:** tsuru requires Go 1.2 or higher.
+**NOTE:** tsuru clients require Go 1.4 or higher.
 Make sure you have the last version of Go installed in your system.

 Using the PPA (Ubuntu only)